My name is Dana – like Scully – and I have survived 100 days of a nightmare clown president.

 Badass: I was delighted to meet and cheers with the ladies of Blue Fever this week and to mingle with their target demo – awesome women who are into film and television.
 Blue Fever curates content focused on and created by women, because, as they point out, “because mainstream entertainment stars women only 15% of the time” and as half the population, “we deserve more.”
 Also, the explanation for their name is fantastic: “blue is the most common color on earth, but for thousands of years humans couldn’t perceive the color.
 Blue was everywhere and nowhere – just like women today.”
 Not only does that appeal to science nerds and visual art geeks, but the metaphor is beautiful.
 And, awesome news – you can sign up now for free to view their badass content for a year.

-Badass: Nasty purveyor of actual fucking facts Sam Bee is giving the finger to the annual White House Correspondents’ Dinner with her own event tonight – the “Not the White House Correspondents’ Dinner.”
-Because she’s Sam Bee, and she is fucking awesome.
+Badass: Nasty purveyor of actual facts Sam Bee is giving the finger to the annual White House Correspondents’ Dinner with her own event tonight – the “Not the White House Correspondents’ Dinner.”
+Because she’s Sam Bee, and she is freaking awesome.
 Oh, and who’s introducing her?
 None other than Claudia Jean Cregg, star of the BAMF Files #3.

 Bad: The not-actually-failing-in-general-but-in-this-instance-they-did New York Times, which put their review of the new Netflix show Dear White People right on the cover of their Weekend Arts section…which would be great, had they not had a white dude write the review.
 Look – white men can make valid and thoughtful critiques of things not about or by white men, but the fact that the show is all about race, perspective, and privilege and that it’s showrun by and stars women of color makes it appallingly tone-deaf to have a white man write the prominent review – particularly since the Times doesn’t exactly have to look hard to find a woman of color who has written thought-provoking television reviews that touch on race and gender (we’re talking about Angelica Jade Bastién, whose The Good Fight reviews we’ve praised before).